-From July 18 to September 7, 1991, this was the wildest tour going; today, we wrangled up Sick of it All vocalist Lou Koller, Napalm Death bassist Shane Embury, Sacred Reich bassist/vocalist Phil Rind, and Sepultura guitarist/vocalist Max Cavalera to go down memory lane with us and revisit all the glory and all the chaos.
+From July 18 to September 7, 1991, this was the wildest tour going; today, we gathered up Sick of it All vocalist Lou Koller, Napalm Death bassist Shane Embury, Sacred Reich bassist/vocalist Phil Rind, and Sepultura guitarist/vocalist Max Cavalera to go down memory lane with us and revisit all the glory and all the chaos.
 And talk about when Gloria was arrested.
 And the time a riot broke out.
 And the time another riot broke out.

 How did the tour come about?

 Phil Rind: We were touring with Sepultura in Europe prior to that tour.
 I think after Europe we were coming back to the States and Gloria wanted to put together a cool package, and she came up with Napalm Death and Sick of it All.
 Which was pretty awesome.
 You have a hardcore band, you have grindcore legends… it worked out really good.
 It was awesome, and if you were a fan of any one of the bands you could go and you could find out about some other bands that maybe you hadn’t heard of.
 They played different kinds of music but I think all the bands were really good, and it was a really great show.